Q. When believers die, do they have bodies in Heaven or are they invisible spirits?

 Q. I have a question about the word “paradise.”
 I have read that it really means something different from “heaven.”
 Most people use the words interchangeably, so I’m wondering about the correct meaning.
 Also, is heaven then in three spheres?
 I have also read that but need some help comprehending it.

 Q. Love your web site and look forward to your articles, I agree with your answers most of the time.
 However, on your answer to the wide and narrow paths, you mention about the wide path being dependent on our religious works where as I was thinking that the wide path is all unbelievers and the narrow path being the believers.
 What do you say?

 Q. In an article you wrote you said something that I have not been able to thus far prove – (the rich man’s name was Dives).
 In the Lord’s parables the characters weren’t named.
 My Question is: Where did you find this reference?

 Q. When we say we should store up treasure in heaven, what will that treasure be?
 Are they the crowns we try to earn to present them to God later?
 In The New Jerusalem, pure gold and precious stones are everywhere.
 We won’t need personal treasure in heaven, will we?

-Q. I know somebody who lost his 4 years old daughter due to cancer.
+Q. I know somebody who lost his 4 year old daughter due to cancer.
 To the best of my knowledge he is not a Christian.
 The daughter had numerous surgeries but her cancer was unstoppable.
 After her last surgery she died.
 Of course her father was heartbroken he wanted to die.
 He tried to drink himself to death and is still struggling with alcoholism.
-He says he doesn’t want to do anything with God because God didn’t help though he begged Him for his daughter’s life.
+He says he doesn’t want anything to do with God because God didn’t help though he begged Him for his daughter’s life.
 I pray for this heartbroken father, but if he ever opens up and asks questions what can a Christian like me say to him?